grassten/MacroTrackerProject/README.md

 - Implement copy-to functionality
     - Access from diary page link (or drop-down on mobile)
 - Add check-boxes to recent foods for multi-add convenience
+- Get more nutrients with API and display them on a separate "Nutrition" page
+- Add weight tracking module
+    - Daily weight entry; default to today's date
+    - Add navbar link to access